bcgov/aqwarnings/frontend/warnings/2025-12-19_Penticton_issue_pollution_prevention.md

 ---
 author:
-- Gavin King
+- Muntaseer Azkar
 authors:
-- Gavin King
+- Muntaseer Azkar
+burnRestrictions: 1
 customMessage: Current conditions are expected to persist until weather conditions change and/or local emissions are reduced.
+This is a TEST, not an actual warning.
 date: 2025-12-19
 ice: Issue
-location: Kamloops
+location: Penticton
 outputFormat: markdown
 params:
   burnRestrictionEndDate: 2025-09-28